UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_bianca.md

     ![choose_resources_bianca_2026](./img/choose_resources_bianca_2026.png)

-    > In your UPPMAX local compute project, scroll down to 'Resources' and add Pelle
+    > In your UPPMAX local compute project, scroll down to 'Resources' and add Bianca

-Click on 'Add resource to proposal' to add Pelle as a resource.
+Click on 'Add resource to proposal' to add Bianca as a resource.

 ### 8. Edit compute resources